 The transportation needs and opinions of all persons shall be included in the transportation planning process.
 The planning process will be made accessible by ensuring that all public meetings are held at convenient and accessible locations and times.
 When possible, public meetings shall be held at facilities accessible by public transit.
 Meetings shall also be offered virtually and/or by telephone when possible.
-Individuals needing special accommodations to participate in meetings or individuals with limited English proficiency should contact BACTS Staff at (207) 974-3111 at least three (3) business days prior to the scheduled meeting in order to make arrangements to accommodate their needs.
+Individuals needing special accommodations to participate in meetings or individuals with limited English proficiency should contact BACTS staff at Office Phone Number: (207) 974-3111, Office Email Address: info@bactsmpo.org, or TTY Number - Dial 711 or 1-800-833-6388, at least three (3) business days prior to the scheduled meeting in order to make arrangements to accommodate their needs.